plantquest/plantquest-assetmap-react/README.md

   width: '100%',
   height: '100%',
   // this will enable dynamic resizing of the map widget
-  // it will adjust to your node ( 100% will take up 100% of your parent node, etc. )
+  // it will adjust to your node ( 100% will take 100% of your parent node, etc. )
-  // but then the parent node of the component has to have width and height defined
+  // but then the parent node of the component has to have its own width and height defined
   // like in the example below

   states: {